bulbajackel/dataloaderGUI/README.md

 # DataloaderGUI

 DataloaderGUI is a GUI application that interfaces with the **[Bullhorn Dataloader](https://github.com/bullhorn/dataloader/)**.
-Currently it is just an external application that is functioning as a proof of concept.
+Currently it is just an external application that is functioning as a proof of concept of a potential addition to the main dataloader project.
+This is intended to gather a lot of feedback as to what the GUI should/shouldn't do.

 ## Releases